 Textbooks: Students have the option of acquiring the textbook on their own or renting from the University’s Library for a fee of $35 per book for 120 days and a refundable security deposit of $50 per book.
 Students outside the contiguous U.S. will be charged postage for shipping.
 The security deposit is refundable upon successful completion of all coursework or upon request to withdraw from the University provided that the textbooks have been returned on time and in good condition.
 Textbook costs vary depending on whether students rent the textbook, purchase them new, or purchase them used.
 As an example, for a program with 10 courses the cost of textbooks will be approximately $350, plus return shipping, if the student uses the University’s rental library.

 Phone Calls: The University does not accept collect calls, nor can toll-free calls to the Admissions Office be transferred to other offices of the University.

 Library Fees and Research Costs: Each student is responsible for any costs incurred related to the research portion of the program including: obtaining access to local or college libraries or outside databases, or any costs for mentors/specialists/editors, etc.

 Bindery Charges: Students must have a copy of their approved thesis or dissertation hardbound according to the specifications in the University’s Guidelines for Writing the Thesis or Dissertation.
 Students may utilize a bindery of their choice in their local area.
-The average cost for binding is about $75 per copy.

 Re-Evaluation Fee: A student has 45 days from their enrollment date to submit any additional items for evaluation, such as transcripts, CLEP, AP, or DSST scores or documentation of specialized training in an attempt to earn course credit.
 However, after the 45 day grace period, any additional items submitted for evaluation will be charged a $75 re-evaluation fee and any credit transferred will be awarded if applicable, but course fees are still charged.